utahnanofab/open-lab-scheduler/docs/specifications.md

-# Major Components of Nano Multi-lab MS
+# Major Components of a Lab Management System
 ---

 Source: